justliam42/MSOE-notes/Week 8 - Memory basics.md

 period of oscillation is tao
 with a single self-attached not gate, the oscilation is 2 delta

-even number of not gates where output attches t
+even number of not gates where output attaches to input, it holds memory